layershift/enscale-docs/pages/03.features/04.ip-addresses/docs.10.md

 A public IP address can be configured separately for each node within your Enscale environment.

 !!!
-You will be billed for each public IP address on an hourly basis, regardless of environment state (running or stopped). *Does not apply to BETA users*
+You will be billed for each public IP address on an hourly basis, regardless of environment state (running or stopped).

 It's strongly recommended to enable a public IP address for each of your externally facing node(s).
 This is normally either your load balancer, if you have one, or your application runtime node, if not.